Co-parenting & Technology: Tips and pitfalls

 Photo of woman texting.
 Are you unsure how to navigate coparenting and technology?
 Sparrow Counseling in Birmingham, AL can help you determine the best uses for technology in your coparenting journey.

 Trying to argue over text is very, very, VERY dangerous.
 DO.
 NOT.
 DO.
 IT.
 It is very tempting to have text fights.
 It can feel so good to finish your statements with "Whatever.", "Screw you.", or "You are such a...." at least for a little while this feels good.
 But this does nothing for your co-parenting relationship.
 With texting understand that you will almost never interpret the text giving your former spouse the benefit of the doubt.
 You will most likely read the text in a negative tone rather than the possible intended positive tone.
 Text interpretations are dangerous!
-"Have a nice day."
-Could really mean have a nice day, but because an "!" wasn't used you interpret it as though they are saying it sarcastically.
+"Have a nice day." could really mean have a nice day, but because an "!" wasn't used you interpret it as though they are saying it sarcastically.
 Someone should say, "Amen, Sister!"

 Both of you have decided to get a divorce and no longer stay married, yet this conflict keeps you engaged.
 This kind of negative conflict pulls you farther away from the goal you should be ultimately pursuing- letting your co-parent go and moving forward with your life.
 This type of communication is dysfunctional.
 If you do not know how to communicate otherwise, I suggest the following: